Eva Amaral

-They have recorded six successful studio albums and performed as support for Lenny Kravitz's Spanish concerts.
+They have recorded successful studio albums and performed as support for Lenny Kravitz's Spanish concerts.
 Their song Rosa de la Paz was included in a record to support Prestige boat victims, also performing at the Nunca Máis demonstration in Madrid.
 Moby performed with Eva Amaral on the song "Escapar", the Spanish version of the Amaral song "Slipping Away".
 Beto Cuevas, front man with the Chilean band "La Ley" joined Amaral on their song "Te Necesito".

 Pajaros En La Cabeza is their most well known album.

 Family

 Her father, Isidoro Amaral, was born in Cáceres, Spain, and was the conductor of a music band, even though he did not like music.
 He died in 1998.
 Her mother, Carmen Lallana (1943–2007) died in Zaragoza in 2007.
 Her parents did not like that their daughter worked as a musician, but they accepted it and ended up loving it.
 She has an older sister, who "was the one that introduced me to the Beatles’ and Simon and Garfunkel’s music".